- The distressed student protocol was developed as a guide for faculty, staff, and students in helping distressed or distressing students.

 - 974-HELP (4357)

-- 974-HELP is a 24hr/7day a week number that students, faculty, staff, and parents can call if they have a concern about, or are worried about, the safety and well-being of a student.
+- 974-HELP is a 24hr/7day a week referral line that students, faculty, staff, and parents can call if they have a concern about, or are worried about, the safety and well-being of a student.

 - 974-HELP is housed in the Center for Health Education & Wellness, which is located across from The Rock in the Student Health Building (1800 Volunteer Blvd, Suite 201).